DigitalGrinnell/OHScribe/DEV_HISTORY.md

 # OHScribe!
 Development History

+## Move to Reclaim Cloud

+In March 2022 a move was made to migrate the __OHScribe!__ application to a new host, __Reclaim Cloud__ (RC).
+Numerous changes were implemented to get the code working properly in RC's version of a `wsgi` production environment.
+Intended functionality remains unchanged, as does most of the layout, theme, and behavior.

+## Early History

 **OHScribe!** was developed to replace my old **Transform_InqScribe_to_IOH** (https://github.com/DigitalGrinnell/Transform_InqScribe_to_IOH) application, hereto abbreviated as *TIIOH*.  *TIIOH* is a Python 2 desktop application with lots of obscure dependencies.
 It was described as...

 ```